 Dr. Bi-dar (Peter) Wang is a pioneer in the field of cancer genomics and prostate cancer disparities.
 He was recently named as an HBCU Innovation Award winner by the BEYA STEM Conference.

 The award recognizes researchers on historically black college and university campuses who are working to advance science for the good of humankind and creating new technologies.

-As a pharmacy research professor at the University of Maryland Eastern Shore (UMES), he is committed to the important research question of whether the observed disparities in prostate cancer between African Americans and European Americans are due to identifiable differences in the genomic portraits of these two populations.
+As a pharmacy research professor at the University of Maryland Eastern Shore (UMES), Wang is committed to research on disparities in prostate cancer and identifiable differences in genomic portraits of populations.

 In 2016, Dr. Wang and his colleagues were awarded a U.S. Patent for a diagnosis and treatment described as “novel splicing variants of the genes associated with prostate cancer risk and survival.”

 Wang’s research projects have been supported by grants from the National Cancer Institute, U.S. Department of Defense, and the American Cancer Society.

 Source: University of Maryland Eastern Shore Public Relations – “UMES researcher’s gene splicing idea earns U.S. Patent”